scepter914/autoware-architecture-proposal/sensing/radar_pointcloud_message_design.md

 are considered.
-Compared with these, `ros-perception/radar_msgs/msg/RadarScan.msg` aims to standardize the radar raw data format as discussed in [PR #1](https://github.com/ros-perception/radar_msgs/pull/1).
-I think following the ROS standard is better a architecture for open source software.
+Compared with these, `ros-perception/radar_msgs/msg/RadarScan.msg` aims to standardize the radar raw data format as discussed in [PR #1](https://github.com/ros-perception/radar_msgs/pull/1). we think following the ROS standard is better a architecture for open source software.

 ## Survey